-Start early, start small
+Start early, start small.

 Money management is an important skill that kids can start learning at any age.
 An allowance is a great way to teach your kids the value of money.
 It’s your call how they earn it, when to start and how much, and how often.
-Depending on the age of your child, you could structure it so you child spends some of their own money on things like clothing, entertainment and gifts for their friends’ birthdays.
+Depending on the age of your child, you could structure it so your child spends some of their own money on things like clothing, entertainment and gifts for their friends’ birthdays.

-Set them up with a bank account
+Set them up with a bank account.

-A budget is a budget
+A budget is a budget.

 It might look a little different from yours (you probably don’t have a line for candy purchases) but a good budget is the foundation of good money management at any age.
 A child’s budget could include money for treats, gifts, vacation spending, clothes, toys, and of course, savings.
 This is a good time to teach your child the difference between a “want” and a “need.”
 Use our customizable budget calculator.

-Teach them about spending within their means
+Teach them about spending within their means.